Date:

 Scott Travis

 Now that we've relaxed, it's time to cheer up!
 And that's where the rebels will help us Judas Priest!
 "Painkiller" is one of their craziest and most popular songs from the album of the same name, which you can safely put on your alarm clock: from such a drum intro you'll not only wake up quickly, but you'll be invigorated!
-Scott Travis He gave his best here - when the song starts with his beats, you immediately get the feeling that something crazy is about to happen...
+Scott Travis gave his best here - when the song starts with his beats, you immediately get the feeling that something crazy is about to happen...
 And it's true.

 Rainbow - Stargazer (1976)